right-rudder/summit/src/content/blog/pilots-are-also-weathermen.md

 ### Are you interested in becoming a pilot?

 The advantages of getting your pilot certificate are nothing short of life-changing.
-Whether you’re a casual flight-hobbyist or considering an aviation career, get a head start at Red Arrow Flight Academy.
+Whether you’re a casual flight-hobbyist or considering an aviation career, get a head start at Summit Flight Academy.
 We offer exceptional flight training to safely and efficiently help you achieve your goals.
 Give us a call at (575) 201-6160, or contact us via our website.